Eric Dungey: New York Giants

-Following the conclusion of the 2019 NFL Draft, Dungey signed with the New York Giants as an undrafted free agent on May 2, 2019.
+Following the conclusion of the 2019 NFL draft, Dungey signed with the New York Giants as an undrafted free agent on May 2, 2019.
 He was listed on the Giants roster as a quarterback and a tight end.
-He was waived on July 24, 2019.
+Dungey was waived by New York on July 24.

 Cleveland Browns

 On October 11, 2019, Dungey was signed to the Cleveland Browns practice squad.
-He was released by the Browns on December 19, 2019.
+He was released by the Browns on December 19.

 Dallas Renegades

 On January 8, 2020, Dungey was assigned to the Dallas Renegades of the XFL following an injury to quarterback Landry Jones.
-On February 11, 2020, he was placed on the reserve/left squad list for personal reasons.
-He was activated from the left squad list on February 19, 2020.
-He was placed on the reserve/left squad list again on February 24, 2020, after the death of his father.
-He was activated again on March 2, 2020.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+On February 11, he was placed on the reserve/left squad list for personal reasons.
+Dungey was activated from the left squad list on February 19.
+He was placed on the reserve/left squad list again on February 24, after the death of his father.
+Dungey was activated again on March 2.
+He had his contract terminated when the league suspended operations on April 10.

 Cincinnati Bengals

 On May 14, 2021, Dungey signed with the Cincinnati Bengals.
-He was waived on August 22, 2021.
+He was waived by Cincinnati on August 22.

 DC Defenders

 On November 15, 2022, Dungey was assigned to the DC Defenders of the XFL.
+He was placed on the team's reserve list on April 17, 2023.
+Dungey was removed from the team's reserve list on May 2.